 A determination as to how likely a particular insured structure is to be damaged by a hurricane or flood and an estimate of the loss potential.

-Vulnerability Function:
+Vulnerability Function (Flood):

-The curve that represents the damage ratios expected at various windspeeds or at various flood elevations or depths.
+The curve that represents the damage ratios expected at various flood depths.